 - YOU CAN PICK YOUR FAVORITE CHILI RECIPE.You can use just about any chili recipe for this chili cornbread pot pie.
 Store-bought…homemade…whatever you like!
 Speaking of chili recipes…

-You can use any favorite chili recipe or store-bought chili for this chili cornbread pot pie.
+You can use any favorite chili recipe or store-bought chili for this chili cornbread pot pie, so long as it’s on the thicker side.
 Pick one you love!
 You’ll need about 6-7 cups of chili for this recipe.
-A few of my favorite chili recipes are…
+Thicker chili recipes work best, so here are a few of my favorite chili recipes are…

 MAKE IT A MEAL!
 WHAT TO SERVE WITH CHILI POT PIE: